Didgety/samplableset-rs/README.md

 # SamplableSet (Rust)

 Fast weighted sampling **with replacement** using a composition–rejection scheme and **dyadic (power-of-two) grouping**.
 This crate is a Rust re-implementation and extension of the approach introduced by my professors
-Guillaume St-Onge, Laurent Hébert-Dufresne, their collaborators, and the original C++ project **[SamplableSet](https://github.com/gstonge/SamplableSet)**.
+Guillaume St-Onge & Laurent Hébert-Dufresne, their collaborators, and the original C++ project **[SamplableSet](https://github.com/gstonge/SamplableSet)**.

 > **Paper**